programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 Now that you have your manifests, you also need to host them, just as you host your images.

 If using Method 2, IIIF Workbench automatically uses GitHub pages to serve your project to the web.
 In the top menu in IIIF Workbench, navigate to Manifests.
 Upload a manifest by selecting the manifest file from your local computer.
 The manifest will upload into your GitHub repository for the project.
-When completed, you will see a list of your manifests in IIIF Workbench that can be edited, downloaded, deleted, or viewed in [Mirador](https://projectmirador.org/) or [Univeral Viewer](https://universalviewer.io/) from the Workbench.
+When completed, you will see a list of your manifests in IIIF Workbench that can be edited, downloaded, deleted, or viewed in [Mirador](https://projectmirador.org/) or [Universal Viewer](https://universalviewer.io/) from the Workbench.

 In IIIF Workbench, you can access manifest URIs by clicking on the IIIF logo next to your manifest and copying the URI in the search bar.
 The manifest URI will always end in `.json`.
 You can also see and download your manifest files in the corresponding folder in your project GitHub repository.